 We have had a lot going in our favor over the last several years in the real estate business.
 The economy has been growing; unemployment has been at an all-time low; interest rates are at historic lows.
 On top of that, government has been typically pro-growth, with city mayors enticing new business to their cities.
 Things couldn’t be better, as seen by the historic boom in real estate development.

 A little more than six months into…the new normal.
 So far, so good.
 A lot of counterintuitive results to be considered.

 The hybrid appraisal, also called a bifurcated appraisal, is a product that has grown in popularity in the past few years.
 In this type of report someone other than the appraiser, supposedly another appraiser or a real estate agent, inspects the exterior and or the interior of a property.
 The information

 Prior to March of 2020 and the COVID-19 pandemic, the only time you heard Zoom-Zoom was at the end of a Mazda commercial.
 Since that time period, business meetings, social events, television shows and all types of educational institutions have been utilizing video conferencing websites such as Zoom, Go ToMeeting, and Microsoft Teams to replace in-person meetings.
 The NH/VT chapter of the Appraisal Institute will be utilizing Zoom in order to deliver three two-hour fall seminars.
 The NH/VT chapter typically offers five in-person seminars each year to its membership and to appraisers from the region at a function room located in Concord, N.H.
 The New Hampshire Board of Real Estate Appraisers requires that

-The Massachusetts and Rhode Island Chapter of the Appraisal Institute is hoping all of our friends and customers are staying safe during the COVID-19 pandemic.
+The Massachusetts and Rhode Island Chapter of the Appraisal Institute is hoping all of our friends and clients are continuing to stay safe during the COVID-19 pandemic.
 We are hoping everyone will continue to stay well as restrictions ease and we can go out and enjoy the upcoming fall weather!